rorosen/grow/README.md

 Highly configurable software that helps you to control and monitor the environment of your plants.
 It is focused on indoor use, but can also be used outdoors or in mixed scenarios.

-## Why do I need this?

-You probably don't.
-However, some people become perfectionists when growing plants and want to get the most out of it.
+Some people become perfectionists when growing plants and want to get the most out of it.
 It can be very difficult to understand in hindsight why your chili peppers grew last year so much better than this year.
 Why can't you get your tomatoes to grow properly and what is it they're missing?
 These questions cannot be answered easily without being able to compare current data with archived data that is known to have produced good results or with recommended conditions.
 When you know what your plants need, you can make sure they have the best environmental conditions to grow via automated control.

 ## Features